Everything you need to know about rail walk-outs this month

 There will also be a ban on “non-contractual overtime” on Thursday 1 June.

 The RMT union has called its members out on strike on Friday 2 June.
-The same train operators will be involved – with the addition of c2c, which runs from the City of London to south Essex.
+The same train operators are involved – with the addition of c2c, which runs from the City of London to south Essex.

 What is the effect?

-On each of the strike days, thousands of trains will be cancelled, wrecking travel plans for millions of passengers.
+On each of the strike days, thousands of trains are cancelled, wrecking travel plans for millions of passengers.
 On lines where there are services, they will start later and finish earlier than normal.

 The impact of the drivers’ and RMT walk-outs will be different.

-The Aslef strikes on 31 May and 3 June have led some operators – including Avanti West Coast, CrossCountry, TransPennine Express and Southeastern – to cancel all trains.
+The Aslef strikes have led some operators – including Avanti West Coast, CrossCountry, TransPennine Express and Southeastern – to cancel all trains.

-Others are running a skeleton service on core routes.
+Others are running a skeleton service on core routes on Saturday 3 June.
 On GWR, travellers can expect a basic service from London Paddington to and from Bristol Temple Meads as well as local services.
 Trains will run only 7am to 6.30pm.

 LNER will run a regular service on the East Coast main line between London and Edinburgh though with much-reduced hours.

 The RMT walk-out is expected to have less of an impact.
-GWR intends to run a more extensive timetable, including to and from Cardiff Central, Exeter and Plymouth.
+GWR is running a more extensive timetable, including to and from Cardiff Central, Exeter and Plymouth.

-On Friday Avanti West Coast will run a basic service, with one train an hour from each of Birmingham, Liverpool, Manchester and Glasgow to London Euston.
+On Friday Avanti West Coast is running a basic service, with one train an hour from each of Birmingham, Liverpool, Manchester and Glasgow to London Euston.

 LNER is running as many as 40 per cent of normal services on the East Coast main line, concentrating on the London King's Cross-York-Newcastle-Edinburgh spine.